nkorsakov-tw/qa.md/test-plan.md

 - Export this report and open this in different formats such as PDF.
 - Verify that the exported report matches with the report displayed in the Back Office.

-### Payment methods

-### Equipment

-#### Add a Printer
-- Set up different purposes for the printer.
-- Configure various types of order tickets.
-- Provide the printer's technical specifications.
-- Save these changes.
-- Modify the settings as needed.
-- Test by ticking the 'Null Printer' checkbox.
-Will it work?

-#### Add a Terminal
-- Provide a name for the terminal.
-- Supply a POIID.

-#### Add a Tablet

-- Attempt to connect the device in two modes: 'Direct Sales' and 'Table Overview'.
-   + **Direct Sales**: Verify that all spaces are listed in the scroll bar; confirm that all bill printers appear in the scroll bar.
-   + **Table Overview**: Confirm that all bill printers are visible in the scroll bar.
-- Validate the data and ensure the correctness of the bill printers.
-- Open the application on the tablet.
-Compare the layout with the information set in the Back Office, such as the placement of tables and decor elements configured in the Table Plan editor.
-Check for consistency between the settings configured in the Back Office and how they are displayed in the POS.